Private credit

 Private credit: A case for senior loans

-The uncertain US macroeconomic backdrop with inflation pressures, interest rate hikes, and a potential recession was a significant focus throughout 2023.
+Looking back at 2024, there has been a significant focus on the uncertainty of the US macroeconomic backdrop and its potential implications for the senior secured bank loan market.
 Despite these challenges, we see three compelling reasons to consider investing in senior secured loans now.
 (This is an excerpt from our latest whitepaper, The case for senior loans.
-For a deep-dive into the sector and our outlook, read the complete paper
+For a deep-dive into the sector and our outlook, read the complete paper.

 1. Potential high level of current income